Davidsoff/blog/content/presentation/2019-11-01-release-it/index.md

 ---

-# Software is only useful in production.
+# Software is only useful in production

 But most software is not necceseraly written with production in mind.